Nashat Akram

 Akram was Iraq's most promising young prospect in the early 2000s, and became an integral part of the Iraq national team as he helped them win the 2007 AFC Asian Cup, winning the man of the match award in the final and being voted for the Team of the Tournament as well as finishing in third place in the AFC Footballer of the Year award in 2007.
-At Iraqi club level, he won the Iraqi Premier League title with Al-Shorta in 2012–13 as well as three Iraqi Elite Cup titles in 2000, 2001 and 2002.
+At Iraqi club level, he won the Iraqi Premier League title and three Baghdad Championship titles with Al-Shorta.

 He also won league titles with Saudi club Al-Shabab, Qatari club Al-Gharafa and Dutch club FC Twente.
 Akram almost signed for Premier League club Manchester City in 2008, but work permit issues meant that he was not allowed to join, while he was also linked with clubs such as Sunderland and Málaga in his career.

 Biography

-Nashat Akram made his name as the star player in Iraq's U-17s managed by Ammo Baba, who finished second in their Asian Cup qualifying group.
+Nashat Akram first achieved prominence on Iraq's U-17s managed by Ammo Baba, who finished second in their Asian Cup qualifying group.
 He was later called into the Iraq U-19s by Adnan Hamad.
-Against Pakistan, he was instrumental in the 6–0 demolition setting 2 goals in 6 minutes, the 2nd Nashat was involved in the beginning of a move on the Iraqi left, then he reappeared on the right-hand edge of the penalty area to put Emad Mohammed through with an exquisite back heel that took three defenders out of the play, leaving Emad free to score.
+Against Pakistan, he was instrumental in the 6–0 victory, setting 2 goals in 6 minutes, the 2nd Nashat was involved in the beginning of a move on the Iraqi left, then he reappeared on the right-hand edge of the penalty area to put Emad Mohammed through with a back heel that took three defenders out of the play, leaving Emad free to score.
 He was a regular until he was replaced at half time against Korea Republic due to a tactical change, he later made appearances late on in games and created openings with his inspirational play.
 In the final Nashat's long ball forward caused confusion between Shohei Ikeda and his goalkeeper, which resulted in a weak clearing header by Fujigaya.
 The ball fell to Emad who hooked the ball over both players to score the winner.

-While many footballers are admired for their footwork or dominance in the air, Nashat Akram impresses with his cunning.
-After steering Iraq to their maiden success at the AFC Asian Cup 2007 with his intelligent midfield prompting, the cool-headed playmaker instantly became a popular figure across the continent.

-However, long before he made a name for himself at the senior level, Akram attracted attention across Asia when his creativity helped Iraq win the AFC Youth Championship 2000.
-That same year, the 17-year-old made it into the first team of Iraqi giants Al-Shorta.
-After a series of brilliant performances, which included helping the team to glory in the Umm Al-Marek Cup and reaching the Iraq FA Cup final in 2002, the midfield prodigy began to be heralded as one of Asia's most promising talents.